 Once you have officially booked your sailing holiday, the charter company will be getting in touch with you very shortly after to discuss what needs to happen next.
 Be prepared to give them the following documentation…

-The Crew List: This needs to be a detailed list of all the names and passport numbers of everyone that is embarking on your sailing holiday with you (friends, family members, children, and yourself included).
+The Crew List: It is a list with all the details of all the names and passport numbers of everyone that is embarking on your sailing holiday with you (friends, family members, children, and yourself included).

 The Charter Contract: Each charter company has its own rental agreement that you need carefully to read over, agree to, sign, hand it back to them and start with your sailing adventures.